 What we want:

 The ACC Government should pass a parallel ordinance allowing police officers to charge people possessing marijuana with a lesser civil penalty, perhaps a $50 ticket, rather than the much more serious charges prescribed by state law.
+On the state level, we are pushing for full legalization.

 - Reducing incarceration.
 The U.S. has the highest incarceration rate in the world, and Georgia’s in the fifth worst in the U.S, 34% higher than the U.S. average.
 We need to stop putting people in jail for minor offenses, which certainly includes marijuana possession.